3 Plays For Financial Services As AI Changes Everything

 Edge-to-core design can help financial institutions win the personalization game

 Ever since the earliest handheld devices in the 1990s, forward thinkers have been predicting hyperpersonalized and permissioned experiences.
 In this world, firms bring the effect of personalization to surface the right product or experience in the right moment, powered by data and algorithms.
-Seven years ago, we argued that firms should embrace a customer-first discipline to create active solutions along these lines.
+Eight years ago, we argued that firms should embrace a customer-first discipline to create active solutions along these lines.

 Today, AI is rapidly accelerating this trend.
 By AI, we mean the application of algorithms to datasets to derive deep intelligence — about a domain, about a user's context and intent, about the real-time delivery of a service to meet the user in the moment and in context.